 Today, we got the word that we would finally be closing on the small farm property tomorrow.
 It is about time since we have had the money to close and have been asking to close since we got a land contract.

 Today, July 30, 2019, David and I closed on our small farm.
 We paid cash for 3.99 acres in Atascosa County, Texas.
-Our parcel of land is from a farm that was inherited and cut down by the new owner into tracts.
+Our parcel of land is from a peanut farm that was inherited and divided by the children of the deceased owner into several pieces.
 Our parcel is 167.80 feet across by 1037.94 feet lengthwise.

 We sell garden seeds for a living so owning a farm seems like a great idea.
 That way we have some room to grow our own seeds.